Do you do any pro bono work?

 Will a sustainable design end up costing more?

 Not necessarily.
 One of the main traits of sustainable design is to use resources mindfully.
 This means focusing on optimisation, reduction of waste and unnecessary elements.
 In most cases, using less will save you money.
 Of course, there are certain costs that might be affected by choosing sustainable alternatives over traditional ones (e.g. some types of eco-friendly paper, green hosting etc).
-We invite anyone working with us to evaluate the potential return on investment of making these choices: standing out within your sector, enhanced brand reputation, stronger staff engagement and retention, reduction of your carbon footprint and selected operational costs.
+I invite anyone working with me to evaluate the potential return on investment of making these choices: standing out within your sector, enhanced brand reputation, stronger staff engagement and retention, reduction of your carbon footprint and selected operational costs.

 Do you have any work samples I can view?